 Treating Arm Pain With Laser Therapy

 Minor arm injuries are fairly common and just about everyone will deal with sore, bruised, or achy arms at some point in their lives.
-Symptoms often come about as a result of everyday wear and tear, or as a side effect of overuse or an injury of some kind.
+Symptoms like arm pain often come about as a result of everyday wear and tear, or as a side effect of overuse or an injury of some kind.
 The arm injuries we have seen in our patients are often caused by:

 - Sports, exercise, hobbies, daily routines